adobe/brackets/README.md

-Awesome! _There are lots of ways you can help._ First read [CONTRIBUTING.md](https://github.com/adobe/brackets/blob/master/CONTRIBUTING.md), then learn how to [pull the repo and hack on Brackets](https://github.com/adobe/brackets/wiki/How-to-Hack-on-Brackets).
+Awesome! _There are lots of ways you can help._ First read [CONTRIBUTING.md](https://github.com/adobe/brackets/blob/master/CONTRIBUTING.md), then learn how to [pull the repository and hack on Brackets](https://github.com/adobe/brackets/wiki/How-to-Hack-on-Brackets).

 The text editor inside Brackets is based on [CodeMirror](http://github.com/codemirror/CodeMirror)&mdash;thanks to Marijn for